mendix/docs/content/appstore/app-services/intelligent-document.md

     2. On the left side, select an area in the image where text is expected.

-    3. On the right side, enter a **Marker ID** that is used for the area that you select.
+    3. On the right side, enter a **Marker ID** that is used for the area that you selected.

     4. Select the **Marker Type**.
 It can be **Text** or **Checkmark**.